blahcat/blahcat.github.io/_posts/2020-03-09-unexpected-logic-bug-win32k.md

 ## The short version

-The short version is that there's a small logic bug in  `user32!EndTask()` which does really check the `HWND` handle passed when forcelly killing the process, allowing unprivileged process to BSoD the host by killing a critical process (`csrss`).
-And bonus the PoC code #FitsInATweet:
+The short version is that there's a small logic bug in  `user32!EndTask()` which doesn't really check the `HWND` handle passed when forcefully killing the process, allowing unprivileged process to BSoD the host by killing the critical process `csrss`.
+And as a bonus the PoC code #FitsInATweet:

 ```c
 int WinMain(HINSTANCE h, HINSTANCE ins, LPSTR cmd, int nb)